undergrad-partner-school

 Admissions

-You need to find out as much as you can about the entrance requirements of the school in order to maximize your chances of being accepted.
-Here are the most essential data you need to know about admission at Johns Hopkins University.
+If you know as much as possible about the institution's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
+Here are the most important facts you should know about admission at Johns Hopkins University.

-According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 2,954 in 2025.
-Johns Hopkins University has an official test-optional admission policy but considers standardized test scores for the candidates who choose to submit them.
+According to the newest data, this institution uses standardized test scores for admission and it admitted 2,954 in 2025.
+Johns Hopkins University has an official test-optional admission policy but considers standardized test scores if the applicant decides to submit them.

 Test Scores

 The latest reported average GPA of the enrolled students was 3.93.
-Accordingly, you'll probably need an above-average GPA in order to be granted acceptance.
+This implies that you'll probably need a GPA above the average to secure admission.

 Average Test Scores